 Our approach to jade mining harmonizes with the delicate ecosystems that surround us.
 We implement techniques that minimize our environmental footprint, reduce waste generation, and optimize resource utilization.
 Through responsible exploration and meticulous planning, we ensure that our operations have the least possible impact on the natural environment.

+Our jade mining operation and all our jade products are in compliance with international trade rules.
+Our products are considered fair trade products because our production of jade doesn’t cause misery, hunger, poverty, deaths nor disease.
 Our methods do not cause environmental destruction nor human suffering, pollution of rivers or deforestation.
 Fair Trade regulations have already banned global marketing of Burmese Jade due to human rights and environmental atrocities.
 Our vision is to save Guatemalan jade for future generations.

-The state of jade today
+The State of Jade today

 The Maya Conservancy provides educational guidance and financial assistance to private and government agencies in Mesoamerican countries to assist in the preservation and protection of sites of historical and cultural importance.
 The assistance is also to aid in the preservation of Maya and for the preservation of Mayan culture and tradition. www.themayaconservancy.org

 The Green Wave